 For a sweet and juicy cherry, Black Tartarian is hard to beat.
 It’s a popular variety for taste and texture.
 It’s also popular with home growers because it produces abundantly – pretty, sweet-smelling spring flowers and ripe fruit in early summer.

 This variety is also adaptable to a lot of different soil types and tolerates drought better than some others.
 It’s a fairly easy tree to grow for the home gardener.

 How to Grow Black Tartarian Cherries

-As with other cherry trees, growing Black Tartarian requires full sun and enough space for it to grow out and up to about 10 and 15 feet (3 and 4.5 meters), unless you choose a dwarf tree.
+As with other cherry trees, growing Black Tartarian requires full sun and enough space for it to grow out and up to about 10 and 15 feet (3-4.5 m.), unless you choose a dwarf tree.
 You will actually need room for two trees, as this variety is not self-pollinating.
 Any other sweet cherry, like Stella, Bing, or Van, will work as a pollinator.
 Without an additional tree, your Black Tartarian will not produce fruit.

 Nearly any soil type will do for this tree, but it prefers a lighter soil.
 What is most important is that the tree sits in soil that drains well and will not collect water.
 Until the new tree has established good roots, water it regularly.
 After the first year you can reduce watering to only when there is inadequate rain.

 Fertilizing isn’t really necessary for your tree until it begins to bear fruit, after four to seven years.
 At that point, give it an annual dose of low-nitrogen fertilizer in early spring, before blooms appear.

 Regular care should also include pruning once a year.
 The best way to tell when your sweet cherries are ready to harvest is by taste.
 They should be firm but fully sweet, as they will not ripen off the tree.